votinginfoproject/csv-templates/README.md

 	```

 * Each file must be a comma delimited, UTF-8 file, preferably a .txt file.
 We can also convert .csv files to .txt.
 In addition to being UTF-8, the files should not contain non-ASCII characters.

+* Each file should be named exactly as the files are named in `data_templates`.

 * The columns must match the column names and order of the examples in `data_templates`.
 It is usually ok to leave a column blank if you do not have that data, i.e. `candidate_url`.
 If you have questions about whether a column is required or not, refer to the XML specification for that element: http://votinginfoproject.github.io/vip-specification/

 * When exporting your files, do not replace blank or empty fields with NULL.

 * Your data files should consist only of files that exist in the data_templates folder.
 You don't need to have every one of the files, but extra files will not work with the processor we have to compile the XML.

 ## Individual file notes ##